 Department chairs are not eligible to serve on the Post-Tenure Review Committee.
 A faculty member who currently is on a development program, as specified in OP 32.32, Section 5, may not serve on the Post-Tenure Review Committee.
 Faculty members may not serve on the Post-Tenure Review Committee for their department during the year they are being evaluated.
 Committee members serve one-year terms but may be re-elected.

-- additional documentation which the faculty member deems relevant to the comprehensive performance evaluation.
-University policies allow the faculty member being evaluated to include as much additional documentation as he or she wishes, although these additional materials usually consist of two pages or less.
+- Materials to be provided by the faculty member for consideration by the Post-Tenure Review Committee include a vita covering the previous six years, annual performance reviews (including annual faculty report, chairperson's evaluation, and faculty member's response, if any) conducted under the terms of OP 32.32 for the period since the previous comprehensive performance review or promotion-tenure decision, a one-page statement of the faculty member's goals for future performance, and additional documentation which the faculty member deems relevant to the comprehensive performance evaluation.
+University policies allow the faculty member being evaluated to include as much additional documentation as he or she wishes, although it is envisioned that these additional materials will usually consist of two pages or less.

-(b) The Report of the Post-Tenure Review Committee is presented to the members of the tenured faculty in the department, who vote by ballot to accept or reject the committee report.
+- The Report of the Post-Tenure Review Committee is presented to the members of the tenured faculty in the department, who vote by ballot to accept or reject the report.
 If the candidate has been deemed incompetent by the Post-Tenure Review Committee, the full set of materials from the review automatically go to the entire tenured faculty for their consideration before voting.
 If the candidate has been deemed competent, a voting tenured faculty member can view the materials upon request.
 After the vote by the tenured faculty, the results are given to the faculty member for comment.
 At this point the faculty member may make a written rejoinder.

-(d) The Report of the Post-Tenure Review Committee, the vote of the department tenured faculty, the faculty member's rejoinder, if any, the Department Chair's comments, and faculty materials are forwarded to the Dean.
+- The Report of the Post-Tenure Review Committee, the vote of the department tenured faculty, the faculty member's rejoinder, if any, the Department Chair's comments, and faculty materials are forwarded to the Dean.

-(e) The Dean indicates competent or incompetent; he or she is required to add comments if the evaluation is of incompetence.
+- The Dean indicates competent or incompetent; he or she is required to add comments if the evaluation is of incompetence.
 The Dean reports the results to the Provost.